SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Description of Solace VMR

-The Solace Virtual Message Router (VMR) provides enterprise-grade messaging capabilities deployable in any computing environment.
-The VMR provides the same rich feature set as Solace’s proven hardware appliances, with the same open protocol support, APIs and common management.
-The VMR can be deployed in the datacenter or natively within all popular private and public clouds.
+Solace Virtual Message Router (VMR) software provides enterprise-grade messaging capabilities so you can easily enable event-driven communications between applications, IoT devices, microservices and mobile devices across hybrid cloud and multi cloud environments.
+The Solace VMR supports open APIs and standard protocols including AMQP 1.0, JMS, MQTT, REST and WebSocket, along with all message exchange patterns including publish/subscribe, request/reply, fan-in/fan-out, queueing, streaming and more.
+The Solace VMR can be deployed in all popular public cloud, private cloud and on-prem environments, and offers both feature parity and interoperability with Solace’s proven hardware appliances and Messaging as a Service offering called Solace Cloud.

 VMRs can either be deployed as a 3 node HA cluster or a single node.
 For simple test environments that need to validate application functionality, a single instance will suffice.
 Note that in production or any environment where message loss can not be tolerated, an HA cluster is required.